 The results of our work support the idea that in a dynamic environment firms have higher survival performances when they use long-term contracts to build and maintain a repertoire of different firm-specific skills.
-These skills provide the organisations with the flexibility and adaptability needed to take advantage of emergent opportunities and neutralise threats [45].
+These skills provide the organisations with the flexibility and adaptability needed to take advantage of emergent opportunities and neutralise threats (Miner, 1987).

-In the environment that we describe in our model, firms are fairly inertial and observed organizational change result more from organizational selection than from voluntary adaptation [42][43][44].
+In the environment that we describe in our model, firms are fairly inertial and observed organizational change result more from organizational selection than from voluntary adaptation (Hannan and Freeman, 1977, 1984, 1989).
 The rate of change in the environment is faster than the speed of learning mechanisms, that is, the rate at which firms are able to hire new skills and extract rents by exploiting accumulation of firm-specific knowledge.
 Thus, firms are better of when, rather than trying to follow environmental change, maintain a repertoire of skills to face different competitive settings.
-The situation that our experiments depict calls to mind Hannan and Freeman's hypothesis of structural inertia, according to which attempts at reorganization increase death rates [43: 159].
+The situation that our experiments depict calls to mind Hannan and Freeman's hypothesis of structural inertia, according to which attempts at reorganization increase death rates (1984: 159).

 On the other hand, our study suggests that, despite their inertial features, organizations may adapt to evolving environments by exploiting the network-specific nature of organizational learning.
 In our model, employed workers, when embedded within an organisation, start to learn.
 If their skill is not strategic, given the competitive context, they accumulate network-specific knowledge but not necessarily their salaries increase.
 As the environment evolves and their skills become strategic, the specificity of their know-how makes the skills not perfectly tradable in the job market.
 As a consequence, the emerging idiosyncratic nature of the skills push downward the wage that other firms are ready to offer thereby decreasing the wage that the original employer needs to pay to retain the worker.
-Employers are thus able to retain portion of quasi-rents because they are not paying the full value of extra output of their firm-specific human capital [46].
+Employers are thus able to retain portion of quasi-rents because they are not paying the full value of extra output of their firm-specific human capital (Milgrom and Roberts, 1992: 333).

-Thus, our study tease out two mechanisms - protection of quasi-rents and speed of organisational learning - that explain why trading off flexibility in hiring policies with adaptability, this latter deriving from reallocating a large repertoire of firm-specific skills, may result in a successful strategy.
+Thus, our study tease out two mechanisms - protection of quasi-rents and speed of organisational learning - that explain why trading off flexibility in hiring policies with adaptability, this latter deriving from reallocating a large repertoire of firmspecific skills, may result in a successful strategy.
 Advantages accrue to firms not only because they are able to fit changing needs of environment with their skill portfolio but also because they are able to protect quasi-rents produced by firm-specific human capital.
-Thus, while in some authors, for example, [8], idiosyncratic jobs create a small number bargaining situation in which incumbents workers with idiosyncratic efficiencies gains, we stress how job idiosyncrasies may define a 'bilateral monopoly' in which, once relationship is established, both parties lose if it is terminated [47].
+Thus, while in some authors, for example, Williamson, Watcher and Harris (1975), idiosyncratic jobs create a small number bargaining situation in which incumbents workers with idiosyncratic know-how opportunistically display a perfunctory cooperation and destroy portions of idiosyncratic efficiencies gains, we stress how job idiosyncrasies may define a 'bilateral monopoly' in which, once relationship is established, both parties lose if it is terminated (Weaklien, 1989).
 Indeed, we focus on the small number situation on the demand side created by idiosyncratic know-how which cannot entirely be transferred to other organisations.
 In our model, employers' opportunistic behaviour facilitates the acquisition of scarce skills at a salary that allows large rents to be extracted.

 Another issue concerns the relations between our findings and results from empirical studies.

-In some respect, our argument has a connection with the countercyclical hiring posited by Greer and Ireland as these latter found that firms having high financial performances adopt a countercyclical hiring; that is they hire in downturns when salaries are lower [48].
+In some respect, our argument has a connection with the countercyclical hiring posited by Greer and Ireland as these latter found that firms having high financial performances adopt a countercyclical hiring; that is they hire in downturns when salaries are lower (Greer and Hireland, 1992).